DFE-Digital/npq-registration/docs/analytics_export.md

 The environments are already set up, but in case of migration:

-* env variable `GOOGLE_APPLICATION_CREDENTIALS` pointing to credentials json file should be created on the environments
+* env variable `GOOGLE_CLOUD_CREDENTIALS` pointing to credentials json file should be created on the environments
 * for production, env variable `BIGQUERY_APPLICATION_TABLE` should be set to `applications`

 ## Testing